akowalewCap/Assessment_test/README.md

 # API Test Automation Documentation

 This project is a Java-based API testing assessment inspired by API Test Cases from [automationexercise.com](https://fakeapi.platzi.com/).
 Below documentation provides an in-depth guide for the **API Test Automation Framework** used in this project.
-It includes an overview of the technical solution, the architecture of the framework, the design patterns adopted, and a step-by-step guide for setting up and using the framework.
+It includes an overview of the technical solution used in the framework.

 ## 1. Technical Solution Selection for API Test Automation